JohnJKerr/rec-tech-blog/src/content/posts/bullhorn-detecting-api-changes.md

 ---
-draft: true
+draft: false
-title: "Keeping your system in sync: Bullhorn API change detection"
+title: "Keeping your state in sync: Bullhorn API Placement change detection"
 snippet: "Your systems need to know what's changed on your Bullhorn integration.
 How to go about it?"
 image:
   {